mathewlippincott/headfullofair/_pages/boundarylayers.md

 ![lay, sit, stand](../assets/images/boundarylayers/laysitstand-wide.png)

-Pay attention to the sounds of the wind, changes in temperature, and the feeling of wind on your skin, especially on your sesitive face.
+Pay attention to the sounds of the wind, changes in temperature, and the feeling of wind on your skin, especially on your sensitive face.

 ## trees' effects on the boundary layer